Microsoft Dynamics 365: Microsoft Dynamics 365 Sales

 Microsoft Dynamics 365 Sales is a customer relationship management software package developed by Microsoft.
 The current version is Dynamics 365.
 The name and licensing changed with the update from Dynamics 2016.
+365 Sales comes with softphone capabilities.

 History

 Microsoft Dynamics was a line of Business Applications, containing enterprise resource planning (ERP) and customer relationship management (CRM).
 Microsoft marketed Dynamics applications through a network of reselling partners who provided specialized services.
 Microsoft Dynamics formed part of "Microsoft Business Solutions".
 Dynamics can be used with other Microsoft programs and services, such as SharePoint, Yammer, Office 365, Azure and Outlook.
 The Microsoft Dynamics focus-industries are retail, services, manufacturing, financial services, and the public sector.
 Microsoft Dynamics offers services for small, medium, and large businesses.

 Business Central

 Business Central was first published as Dynamics NAV and Navision, which Microsoft acquired in 2002.

 Navision

 Navision originated at PC&C A/S (Personal Computing and Consulting), a company founded in Denmark in 1984.
 PC&C released its first accounting package, PCPlus, in 1985—a single-user application with basic accounting functionality.
 There followed in 1987 the first version of Navision, a client/server-based accounting application that allowed multiple users to access the system simultaneously.
 The success of the product prompted the company to rename itself to Navision Software A/S in 1995.

 The Navision product sold primarily in Denmark until 1990.
 From Navision version 3 the product was distributed in other European countries, including Germany and the United Kingdom.

 In 1995 the first version of Navision based on Microsoft Windows 95 was released.

-In 2000, Navision Software A/S merged with fellow Danish firm Damgaard A/S (founded 1983) to form NavisionDamgard A/S. In 2001 the company changed its name to "Navision A/S".
+In 2000, Navision Software A/S merged with fellow Danish firm Damgaard A/S (founded 1983) to form NavisionDamgaard A/S. In 2001 the company changed its name to "Navision A/S".

 On July 11, 2002, Microsoft bought Navision A/S to go with its previous acquisition of Great Plains Software.
 Navision became a new division at Microsoft, named Microsoft Business Solutions, which also handled Microsoft CRM.

 In 2003 Microsoft announced plans to develop an entirely new ERP system (Project Green).
 But it later decided to continue development of all ERP systems (Dynamics AX, Dynamics NAV, Dynamics GP and Dynamics SL).
 Microsoft launched all four ERP systems with the same new role-based user interface, SQL-based reporting and analysis, SharePoint-based portal, Pocket PC-based mobile clients and integration with Microsoft Office.